casper-network/docs/source/docs/casper/operators/advanced-topics/archiving-and-restoring.md

 ./casper.tar.zst : Use --long=31 or --memory=2048MB
 ```

-Pipe the `zstd` result into a `tar -xv` command.
+You can then use the `zstd` result to populate a `tar -xv` command.
 Also, create the decompressed files using `sudo -u casper`, because the files will be used by the `casper-node`.
 Run the following command inside an empty DB location:

 ```bash
 zstd -cd --long=31 <.tar.zst file> | sudo -u casper tar -xv